 How to get started

-If you are unsure where to begin, it is a good idea to start small and incorporate some of the most well-recognised gamification elements.
+If you are unsure where to begin, it is a good idea to start small and incorporate some of the most well-recognized gamification elements.
 This could be a leaderboard system for your workplace training or a level progress bar for your students as they work through a module.
 Before implementing gamification elements, it is also important to learn about your audience.
 Think about what will motivate your specific audience, depending on if the elements are geared towards learners or employees.
 Consider the content of the course and build incentives that are tailored to their learning experience.

 Once you have established some gamification elements, you can keep the course material fresh by periodically updating these elements.
 For example, refreshing the leaderboard or adding new challenges will mean the course content remains engaging to the learner.
 Gradually increasing the difficulty of the gamified elements will also help to keep the learner motivated and help to assess their understanding of the course as they progress.